BirjuVachhani/target_mate/README.md

 - Displays today's progress in system tray on desktop.
 - Integrates with system tray on desktop for quick controls.
 - Notifications support.
 Shows a notification for daily and monthly achieved goals.
+- No analytics, no data collection, no strings attached!
+Everything stays on your local machine.

 ## Supported Platforms